hyendler/git-workflow/README.md

 - I totes geek all week for EVAH
 - I do a thing
 - don't change things
-- it doesn't work
-- it made sense
-- debatable
+- do somethings
-- who reads these???
+- Sam and Michelle are the best
-- HELLOOOOOOOO
+- woohoo